Get Alerts

 - Offer programs and events that promote individual preparedness.

-- Participate in the Great ShakeOut on the 3rd Thursday of October.
+- Participate in the Great ShakeOut every October 17th.

 - Incorporate preparedness messages into staff meetings and newsletters on an ongoing basis.